zuplo/docs/blog/2022-10-19-using-cloudflare-workers-to-fix-auth0-universal-login/index.md

 ---
-title: Using Cloudflare Workers to Fix Auth0 Universal Login
+title: Using Cloudflare Workers to Optimize Auth0 Universal Login
 authors: nate
 tags: [code, auth0, cloudflare, cloudflare workers]
 description: Use Cloudflare Workers to force Auth0 to use a single connection for every authorization request.